dapr/docs/daprdocs/content/en/reference/api/secrets_api.md

 ```

 ##### Common metadata parameters
-The following optional meta can be used when cache is enabled.
-And will be ignored if cache is disabled.
+The following optional metadata can be used when cache is enabled.
+This will be ignored if cache is disabled.

 Query Parameter | Description
 --------- | -----------
-metadata.refresh_cache | refresh cache data immediately when setting to `"true"`
+metadata.refresh_cache | when this is set to `"true"`, cache data is immediately refreshed.

 ##### GCP Secret Manager
 The following optional meta can be provided to the GCP Secret Manager component